Chemical polarity

 Polar molecules must contain one or more polar bonds due to a difference in electronegativity between the bonded atoms.
 Molecules containing polar bonds have no molecular polarity if the bond dipoles cancel each other out by symmetry.

-Polar molecules interact through dipole–dipole intermolecular forces and hydrogen bonds.
+Polar molecules interact through dipole-dipole intermolecular forces and hydrogen bonds.
 Polarity underlies a number of physical properties including surface tension, solubility, and melting and boiling points.

 Polarity of bonds

 Not all atoms attract electrons with the same force.
 The amount of "pull" an atom exerts on its electrons is called its electronegativity.
 Atoms with high electronegativities – such as fluorine, oxygen, and nitrogen – exert a greater pull on electrons than atoms with lower electronegativities such as alkali metals and alkaline earth metals.
 In a bond, this leads to unequal sharing of electrons between the atoms, as electrons will be drawn closer to the atom with the higher electronegativity.

 Because electrons have a negative charge, the unequal sharing of electrons within a bond leads to the formation of an electric dipole: a separation of positive and negative electric charge.
 Because the amount of charge separated in such dipoles is usually smaller than a fundamental charge, they are called partial charges, denoted as δ+ (delta plus) and δ− (delta minus).
-These symbols were introduced by Sir Christopher Ingold and Dr. Edith Hilda (Usherwood) Ingold in 1926.
+These symbols were introduced by Sir Christopher Ingold and Edith Hilda (Usherwood) Ingold in 1926.
 The bond dipole moment is calculated by multiplying the amount of charge separated and the distance between the charges.

 These dipoles within molecules can interact with dipoles in other molecules, creating dipole-dipole intermolecular forces.